 If you receive a negative result, we can talk to you about why you put yourself at risk and how you might want to manage your risk taking in the future.
 We can also give you free condoms and water-based lube.

 We undertake testing in various venues across Kirklees and Calderdale and these are published in advance in the venues.
 We also provide testing at community events.
 You can call us and make an appointment for a test and we can do tests out of regular office hours if needed.

-If you have put yourself at risk of HIV infection within the last 72 hours, then go to your local GUM clinic or A & E and request PEP (Post Exposure Prophylaxis), see below for more information.
+If you have put yourself at risk of HIV infection within the last 72 hours, then go to your local Sexual Health clinic or A & E and request PEP (Post Exposure Prophylaxis), see below for more information.
 If you manage to start PEP treatment within 72 hours, it may help prevent HIV infection if you complete the course of treatment.
 For more information on PEP see our resources page and you can print off and take the PEP slip with you so you can be discreet at reception.
 Don't second guess whether you should need PEP or put it off, every hour lapsed makes PEP less effective.

 Frequently Asked Questions

 HIV stands for Human Immunodeficiency Virus.